Analysis of Noisy Evolutionary Optimization When Sampling Fails: Adaptive Sampling Can Work on Some Tasks Where Both Sampling and Populations Fail

 In the above proof, we apply the simplified negative drift theorem with scaling (i.e., Theorem~\ref{simplified-drift-scaling}) instead of the simplified negative drift theorem (i.e., Theorem~\ref{simplified-drift}).
 This is because under the condition of a negative constant drift, the requirement on the probability of jumping towards or away from the target state is relaxed by the theorem with scaling, which is easier to be verified in this studied case.

 Finally, we prove in Theorem~\ref{theo-adaptive} that the (1+1)-EA using adaptive sampling can solve OneMax under segmented noise in polynomial time.
-The employed adaptive sampling strategy: \\ \textbf{[Adaptive Sampling]} For comparing two solutions $x$ and $y$, it first evaluates their noisy fitness once independently.
-If $3n\le |f^{\mathrm{n}}(x)-f^{\mathrm{n}}(y)|< n^4$, this comparison result is directly used; otherwise, each solution will be evaluated $n^5$ times independently and the comparison will be based on the average value of these $n^5$ fitness evaluations. \\ Intuitively, when the noisy fitness gap of two solutions is too small or too large, we need to increase the sample size to make a more confident comparison.
+The employed adaptive sampling strategy is defined as follows. \begin{definition}[Adaptive Sampling] To compare two solutions $x, y$, their noisy fitness is first evaluated once independently.
+If $3n\le |f^{\mathrm{n}}(x)-f^{\mathrm{n}}(y)|< n^4$, this comparison result is directly used (i.e., the sample size $m=1$); otherwise, each solution will be evaluated $5n^3\ln n$ times independently and the comparison will be based on the average value of these $5n^3 \ln n$ fitness evaluations (i.e., the sample size $m=5n^3 \ln n$). \end{definition} Intuitively, when the noisy fitness gap of two solutions is too small or too large, we increase the sample size to make a more confident comparison.

 To prove Theorem~\ref{theo-adaptive}, we apply the upper bound on the number of iterations of the (1+1)-EA solving noisy OneMax in~\cite{giessen2014robustness}, as presented in Lemma~\ref{lemma-upper}.
 Let $x^j$ denote any solution with $j$ 0-bits.
 Lemma~\ref{lemma-upper} intuitively means that if the probability of recognizing the true better solution in the comparison is large, the running time can be upper bounded.
 From the proof of Theorem~\ref{theo-adaptive}, we can find why adaptive sampling is effective in this case.
 In the 2nd segment (or the 4th segment) of the noisy problem, $\mathrm{E}(f^{\mathrm{n}}(x)-f^{\mathrm{n}}(y))$ is positive for two solutions $x$ and $y$ with $f(x)>f(y)$, while in the 3rd segment, it is negative.
 Thus, a large sample size is better in the 2nd and 4th segments, while a small one is better in the 3rd segment.
-According to the range of the noisy fitness gap of two solutions in each segment, the adaptive sampling strategy happens to allocate $n^5$ evaluations for comparing two solutions in the 2nd segment (or the 4th segment), while allocate only one evaluation in the 3rd segment; thus it works.
+According to the range of the noisy fitness gap of two solutions in each segment, the adaptive sampling strategy happens to allocate $5n^3\ln n$ evaluations for comparing two solutions in the 2nd segment (or the 4th segment), while allocate only one evaluation in the 3rd segment; thus it works.

 \begin{lemma}\cite{giessen2014robustness} Suppose there is a positive constant $c \le 1/15$ and some $2<l \le n/2$ such that

 then the (1+1)-EA optimizes noisy OneMax in expectation in $O(n\log n)+n2^{O(l)}$ iterations. \end{lemma}